Engineering governance and context for AI coding agents — the knowledge a senior engineer would have, compiled into every agent.

 - Guardrails built in.
 Approval gates, risk assessment, and data protection ensure consistent AI behavior across teams.
 See how Rosetta protects you.

-- Cross-project intelligence.
+- Cross-project intelligence (opt-in).
 Publish business and technical context from every project into a shared knowledge base.
 Agents see the system, not just one repo — trace flows across services, catch breaking API changes before they ship, and assess blast radius of any change across the portfolio.

 - One-command onboarding.
 New repo, new developer — productive immediately with best practices baked in.